Cooketh Flow

 The new colours looked clean enough for the dark mode too.

-Once everything looked good, I redesigned the dashboard UI, both in light and in dark mode.
+Once everything looked good, I redesigned the workspace UI, both in light and in dark mode.

 CookethFlow is an open-source visual thinking tool, made for FOSS Hacks 2025.
 Built as an alternative to tools like Excalidraw, FigJam and draw.io, it helps in mapping your ideas and visualise them.